Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{inimal} perfect hashing (MPH) is a well-studied and fundamental problem in Computer Science.
-It asks to build a data structure that assigns the numbers in $[n]=\{0,\ldots,n-1\}$ to the $n$ distinct elements of a static set $S$.
-In other words, the resulting data structure realizes a ``one-to-one'' correspondence between $S$ and the integers in $[n]$, with $n = |S|$.
-Such bijective function $f : S \rightarrow \{0,\ldots,n-1\}$ is called a \emph{minimal perfect hash function} (MPHF henceforth).
+It asks to build a data structure mapping the $n$ keys of a set $S$ out of a universe $U$ into the numbers $[n]=\{0,\ldots,n-1\}$.
+In other words, the resulting data structure realizes a ``one-to-one'' correspondence between $S$ and the integers in $[n]$.
+Such a function $f : U \rightarrow \{0,\ldots,n-1\}$ is called a \emph{minimal perfect hash function} (MPHF henceforth) for $S$.

-MPHFs are useful in all those practical situations where space-efficient storage and fast retrieval from static sets is deemed.
-In fact, they are employed in compressed full-text indexes~\cite{belazzougui2014alphabet}, computer networks~\cite{lu2006perfect}, databases~\cite{chang2005perfect}, prefix-search data structures~\cite{belazzougui2010fast}, language models~\cite{pibiri2017efficient,PibiriV19}, Bloom filters and their variants~\cite{broder2004network,fan2014cuckoo,graf2020xor}, programming languages, compilers, and operating systems, just to mention some important applications.
+MPHFs are useful in all those practical situations where space-efficient storage and fast retrieval from static sets is a primary concern.
+In fact, they are employed in compressed full-text indexes~\cite{belazzougui2014alphabet}, computer networks~\cite{lu2006perfect}, databases~\cite{chang2005perfect}, prefix-search data structures~\cite{belazzougui2010fast}, language models~\cite{ PibiriV19,StrimelRTPW20}, indexes for DNA~\cite{pibiri2022ISMB,pibiri2023algomb,pibiri2023lphash}, Bloom filters and their variants~\cite{broder2004network,fan2014cuckoo,graf2020xor}, and many other applications.

-The most interesting aspect of the MPH problem is that it ignores the behavior of $f$ on keys that do \emph{not} belong to $S$, i.e., $f(x)$ can be any value in $[n]$ \emph{if} $x \notin S$.
+The most interesting aspect of the MPH problem is that it ignores the behavior of $f$ on keys that do \emph{not} belong to $S$, i.e., $f(x)$ can be any value in $[n]$ \emph{if} $x \in U \setminus S$.
 Therefore, the MPHF data structure does not need to store the keys.
-As a result, pioneer work on the problem has proved a space lower bound of $n\log_2 e$ bits for the size of any MPHF~\cite{fredman1984storing,mehlhorn1982program}, which is approximately just 1.44 {\bpk}.
+As a result, pioneer work on the problem has proved a space lower bound of $n\log_2(e)$ bits for the size of any MPHF~\cite{fredman1984storing,mehlhorn1982program}, which is approximately just 1.442 {\bpk}.
 While it is difficult to come close to this space usage, several practical algorithms exist that take little space, i.e., 2 -- 3 {\bpk}, retain very fast lookup time, and scale well to large sets, e.g., billions of keys.